Tommy Edman Player Props: Cardinals vs. Reds

-Tommy Edman and his .417 on-base percentage over his past 10 games (84 points higher than his season-long percentage), will be in action for the St. Louis Cardinals versus the Cincinnati Reds and Graham Ashcraft on May 23 at 6:40 PM ET.
+Tommy Edman -- with a slugging percentage of .727 in his past 10 games, including one home run -- will be in action for the St. Louis Cardinals versus the Cincinnati Reds, with Ben Lively on the hill, on May 24 at 6:40 PM ET.

-He had a hitless performance in his most recent game (0-for-5) against the Reds.
+He collected three RBI (going 2-for-3 with a double and a triple) in his previous game against the Reds.

 Tommy Edman Game Info & Props vs. the Reds